 Feral Cat Attack!

-In my show biz days, bands could still get a weekly gig.
-That is pretty much a thing of the past, the music scene is so fractured and competitive now that most bands are lucky to get a single night, much less a week-end at any one venue ("Pay to play" is the worst example of modern music).
+In my show biz days, bands could still get a week long, four or five night gig.
+That is pretty much a thing of the past; the music scene is so fractured and competitive now that most bands are lucky to get a single night, much less a week-end at any one venue.
+"Pay to play" is the worst trend in modern music.
 When we did have a week booked, there was a real difference between each night.

 Tuesdays and Wednesdays were the nights when you played to other musicians.
 Everybody was always checking every other act and venue.
 Those nights were used to try out new material, impress other bands and kind of establish your "turf".
 Thursday the crowd changed to harder drinking types who like to start the weekend early.
 Friday was TGIF, the wildest dancing and most unruly crowds.
 But Saturday night was altogether a different animal.

 Saturday night was "date night" and the atmosphere had a different charge.
 There was serious interaction between the sexes, and the good bands knew that it was these "couples" or would-be couplers that were the show.
 You played music that made people want to get together, get in the mood.
 The last set, if it went well, was a form of foreplay.
 When you could smell it, amidst the smoke and sweat and alcohol, that musk, those animal attractors, the mesmerizing scent of human desire - you knew that the gig was a success.

 Oh My!
 I'm in a perfect state, a tizzy as it were, over the choice of my Halloween Outfit this year (it's only nine days away.)
 In this recession year (fourth in a row) I have to pinch every penny, yet it just wouldn't be right - living as I do in the Halloween Capital of the World - to short-change the tykes with their trick-or-treat baskets.
 My normal appearance is enough to frighten the children, but I need to give it just that little "plus" to elevate their imaginations into the trauma zone.